Xaitan80/yt-dlp-wrapper/README.md

 3. Choose an output filename (or press Enter to auto-generate one).
 4. The script downloads the best-quality stream using the fastest-performing concurrency.

-The script automatically adds Solidsport/Handbollplay headers when those domains are detected so that downloads succeed for those services.
+The script automatically adjusts settings for known services (Solidsport/Handbollplay, C More, TV4 Play, YouTube, and more) so that the right headers and formats are used without extra effort.
+For YouTube, the Android player client is selected to avoid recent SABR streaming restrictions and signature issues.

 ## Development Notes